SBU-BMI/featuremap_util/README.md

 ## Upload to server
 Use [ImageLoader](https://github.com/SBU-BMI/ImageLoader) to load them.

-Note: Because ImageLoader does not yet handle `execution id`, you would add that info to the host via HTTP `PATCH` calls.
+Note: Because ImageLoader does not yet handle `execution id`, one could add that info to the host via HTTP `PATCH` calls.
 <br>